MotoStatz

 Kawasaki Z H2 Thrust curve and in-gear acceleration

-Thanks to its 998 cc displacement and supercharger, the Kawasaki Z H2 has one of the most responsive engines available.
 While some rivals may have a slight edge in acceleration in the lower gears, any advantage is difficult to exploit in practice.

 There is simply too much thrust available from both the rivals and the Z H2 in the lower gears.
 Everywhere else, the Z H2 is hugely dominant.

 For example, the Z H2 offers stronger acceleration in any gear, at any speed below 140 mph, than a Gen 2 Hayabusa.
+That’s remarkable.

-Either way, on the Z H2 you will never be left wanting more acceleration.
+Either way, on the Z H2, you will never be left wanting more acceleration.

 It really doesn’t matter what gear you’re in – simply open the throttle and the Z H2 responds instantly, firing you down the road.